 Bake The Crust

-- If you're using a premade crust you can obviously skip this step.
+- If you're making a no-bake pie with a premade graham cracker crust you can obviously skip this step.

 - Place the crust in the pie plate and bake for 15 minutes at 425℉.
-If you notice any bubbles while the crust is baking, pop them with a fork.
+If you notice any bubbles while the crust is baking, gently press them down with the back of a spoon..

 - Allow to cool at room temperature for at least 30 minutes or chill in refrigerator for 10-15 minutes.